bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 ### Quick Tutorial

-First, you'll need to add the gems to your Gemfile.
-In a new Bridgetown site folder, run the following command:
+First, you'll need to add the plugin to your Gemfile.
+In a Bridgetown project folder, run the following command:

 ```
 bundle add bridgetown-view-component
-bundle add view_component --version "< 2.75"
 ```

 and then add `init :"bridgetown-view-component"` to `config/initializers.rb`.